Expertium/expertium.github.io/Avoid_Pattern_Matching.md

 # If you find any bugs or if you have any feature requests, here: [https://github.com/Vilhelm-Ian/Interactive_And_Randomize_Anki_Note_Types/issues/new](https://github.com/Vilhelm-Ian/Interactive_And_Randomize_Anki_Note_Types/issues/new)

+## Extra

+Unrelated to the note types above, but there is a nice note type for memorizing keyboard shortcuts: [https://github.com/Jayy001/AnkiKeys](https://github.com/Jayy001/AnkiKeys)

+Unfortunately, that one als orequires an add-on.

 ___
 ### [←Return to homepage](https://expertium.github.io/)